English Orientation Packet

 LIGHTS OUT

 Each housing unit has a specified “lights out” time.
-This time will be posted on the housing section bulletin wall.
 After lights out, inmates shall remain on their bed until the following morning at 0500 hours.
 Exceptions will be allowed for reasonable use of toilets and sinks.

 MAIL & EMAIL